leila-princess/EvoModelKG/README.md

 The original full evaluation relied on a private Neo4j baseline and a point-in-time Hugging Face README collection.
 This release therefore provides split identifiers and derived, non-redistributable result snapshots.
 Recreating the full run requires obtaining the source records under their respective terms, then configuring `SELF_EVOLVE_README_DIR` and the baseline connection or cached baseline files.

-The rendered paper figures and their intermediate result snapshots are intentionally not stored in this repository.

 ## Repository layout